1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

 - 15% of people share their twitter

-So you got it, if you are prospecting on linkedin, and you want the contact details of someone, you should turn him into a first degree connection on linkedin.
+So you got it, if you are prospecting on linkedin, and you want to manually get the contact details of someone, you should turn him into a first degree connection on linkedin.

 When you visit their profile, your mutual connections are displayed just above the “Connect Button”